hoomankaseban/Car-Price/README.md

 # Car-Price
 This project will tell you the fair price of your car by taking the specifications of your car and its performance.
-(This project is one of my final projects to get an advanced Python degree)
+(This project is one of my final projects to get advanced Python degree)
 ## More Information
 #### This project is written in two parts.
 #### The first part is about building a car-brand database